 Skip to main content

-In 2012, Hennepin County hired SRF to provide preliminary design, permitting, final design, public Involvement, and construction support services for the corridor.
-Preliminary design included:
+In 2012, Hennepin County selected SRF to lead preliminary design, permitting, and public involvement for the full four-mile corridor.
+Initial project tasks included:

 • Environmental documentation and permitting